ZIZO932/Terraskipper/journal.md

 **Date:** Day 4
 **Time Spent:** 2 hours

-I designed custom servo holders that could be integrated directly into the body.
-My first attempt didn’t give enough clearance for servo movement, so I had to redo it.
+I created customized holders for servos that could be incorporated right into the body.
+In my first attempt, I did not provide enough room for the servos to move, and I had to remake it.
-By the end of the day, the servos fit correctly, and the body felt more “robot-like” rather than just a shell.
-This was a frustrating day, but it helped me understand mechanical constraints better.
+At the end of the day, the servos were in their proper positions, and it felt like having a “robot” as opposed to just having a “shell.”
+This has been a frustrating day, but it has helped me in understanding the limitations of mechanisms.
 ![Alt text](/Images/8.png)

 ---